How Mila Kunis and Ashton Kutcher Keep Pulling Off the Impossible

 So they've struck just the right balance between beloved Hollywood couple and regulars at the neighborhood café, probably because they're actually nice, interesting-seeming people who haven't detached from the world around them, despite all the success.

-Ashton—who has also proved a savvy investor who's been tweeting since before it was, literally, all the rage—memorably opened the Screen Actors Guild Awards this year with some off-the-cuff political commentary that set Twitter ablaze.
-Mila took a comfortable break to focus on family after Wyatt was born and then got right back into it with Bad Moms—which was enough of a hit to get a sequel, Bad Moms Christmas.
+Ashton—a savvy investor who's been tweeting since before it was, literally, all the rage—memorably opened the Screen Actors Guild Awards in 2017 with some off-the-cuff political commentary that set Twitter ablaze.
+The couple share political leanings, both attending the 2018 Women's March, and Kunis has been known to make donations to Planned Parenthood in Vice President Mike Pence's name.
+She Kunis revealed last year that she even got into it with a member of her husband's family before President Trump was elected.

+"We both just so vehemently disagreed on a specific issue that to me is very important," she shared on Marc Maron's WTF podcast.
+"Women's rights, which sounds so stupid to say like, 'Oh but to me it's important, but to you it's not.'
+I don't know why it wouldn't be."

+Kunis, a Golden Globe nominee for Black Swan in 2011, took a break to focus on family after Wyatt was born and then got back into it with Bad Moms—which was enough of a hit to get a sequel, Bad Moms Christmas.

+All the while, she's had one of the great gigs in show business, providing the voice of Meg on Family Guy for the better part of two decades.
+Season 18 just premiered Sunday.

 Alberto E. Rodriguez/Getty Images for CinemaCon

-In fact, Kunis made her first red carpet appearance in months to tease the film at CinemaCon in Las Vegas yesterday...and she was as friendly and relatable as always.
+In 2017, making her first red carpet appearance in months to tease Bad Moms Christmas at CinemaCon in Las Vegas, she was as friendly and relatable as always.

-"My girlfriends and I went out to dinner a month ago and I got home at 10:30 from a dinner, and I had three penicillins, which is a delicious, delicious beverage," Mila shared with E!
-News, recounting her current version of a wild girls' night out.
+"My girlfriends and I went out to dinner a month ago and I got home at 10:30 from a dinner, and I had three Penicillins, which is a delicious, delicious beverage," Mila shared with E!
+News, recounting her updated version of a wild girls' night out.
 "Hammered.
 Three drinks, I am now a very cheap date."

-Since the subject came up a lot while she was promoting Bad Moms, Kunis got used to answering questions about her own approach to parenting—and she never shied away from the truth about how darn hard it is to nail the work-kids-husband juggling act.
+Since the subject came up a lot while she was promoting Bad Moms, Kunis got used to answering questions about her own approach to parenting—and she never shied away from the truth about how darn hard it was to nail the work-kids-husband juggling act.

-"This is the only movie I've done between baby one and baby two, so I've changed my work schedule a little," she said on Today last summer.
+"This is the only movie I've done between baby one and baby two, so I've changed my work schedule a little," she said on Today in 2016.
 "I think that when I got pregnant with Wyatt, I put so much pressure on myself to figure out how am I going to balance work and life, and I realized it's impossible.
 I think it literally ate me alive.

 "When you do a film, you work average 15 to 17-hour days, that's my baby's entire day that I'm missing—from before wake-up to after bedtime.
 You've got to pick a project that's worth it."

-But while how much time to devote to the still-pretty-glamorous business of movie-making is not a conundrum that most moms and dads face, Mila and Ashton's approach to parenting is fairly recognizable.
+But while how much time to devote to the still-pretty-glamorous business of movie-making is not a conundrum that most moms and dads face, Mila and Ashton's approach to parenting has been fairly recognizable.

 "We both came from pretty solid poverty backgrounds and grew up very poor.
-Nothing's been handed to us," a 7-months-pregnant Kunis said on Australia's Kyle and Jackie O Show last August.
+Nothing's been handed to us," a 7-months-pregnant Kunis said on Australia's Kyle and Jackie O Show in August 2016.

 "On one hand it's beautiful, [our kids will] never know what it's like to have ketchup soup for dinner, but they'll never know how to appreciate things."

-That being said, she and Kutcher were going to do their best to "raise a child not to be an a--hole."
-(A recent share on Kutcher's Facebook page pondering the question of whether families should put more money toward family vacations than toys suggests the effort continues in their household to this day.)
+That being said, Kunis added, she and Kutcher were going to do their best to "raise a child not to be an a--hole."

-Thearon W. Henderson/Getty Images

 The couple didn't hire a nanny until Kunis went back to work—so Mila would be up for late-night feedings and Ashton was on diaper duty.
-The Dude Where's My Car star also became "a master swaddler," Kunis informed Ellen DeGeneres in 2015.
+The Dude, Where's My Car? star also became "a master swaddler," Kunis informed Ellen DeGeneres in 2015.
 "He can swaddle anyone's baby.
 If your baby needs to be swaddled, he will do it.
 Call him.
 He is a pro."

+Thearon W. Henderson/Getty Images

 They brought Wyatt along on dinner dates, even the ones at trendy vegan small-plates restaurants, buckling in the car seat and folding up the stroller just like any family.
-They've also packed up all the kid paraphernalia for longer excursions too, with Mila revealing last year that Wyatt already had a few stamps in her passport.
+They've also packed up all the kid paraphernalia for longer excursions too, and both kids already have a few stamps in their passports.

+When Kunis shot The Spy Who Dumped Me with Kate McKinnon, the whole family went to Hungary for the summer, she and Kutcher having decided that, whenever possible, they want the kids with them always.

-Despite Kutcher's multi-platform social media presence, they've kept the kids off of Instagram.
-When Wyatt was first born, Ashton memorably posted a handful of baby photos once and told fans they could guess which one was his.
+Despite Kutcher's multi-platform social media presence, and a willingness to share more couple shots than when they first started out, the pragmatic duo have kept Wyatt and Dimitri off of Instagram.

+When Wyatt was first born, Ashton memorably posted a handful of baby photos and told fans they could guess which one was his.
 The couple have also benefited from the unofficial embargo on paparazzi pics taken of celebrities' kids that many outlets (including this one) agreed to, the new system going into effect before Wyatt was born.

 While the shutterbugs will never fly away entirely, Mila and Ashton have been able to motor around somewhat more comfortably in order to take their kids on errands, to birthday parties and other places that everyone needs to take their kids to sometimes.